top of page

 Section 2 - Special Meetings

 Special meetings of the members shall be called by the President as deemed necessary or on written request of at least a majority or more of members, or on written request of two-thirds of the Board of Directors.
 The petitioning members shall state with particularity the item(s) of business to be considered at the special meeting.
-When a special meeting is called, the Secretary shall duly e-mail proper notice to the last known address of each member of the Association at least thirty (30) days before such special meeting is to be held.
+When a special meeting is called, the Secretary shall duly email proper notice to the last known address of each member of the Association at least five (5) business days before such special meeting is to be held.
 The notice shall specify the time and place of the meeting and the items of business to be considered.
 No other business shall be transacted at the special meeting other than that specified in the call.

 ARTICLE VI - OFFICERS